 With my Nikon, I never ran out of battery before running out of air.
 But most of the time, I could charge it in full before the dives.
 I wouldn’t try opening the waterproof precautions while on the diving boat.

-If you’re planning a trip where access to electricity might be challenging, it could be a good idea to bring extra battery kits.
+If you’re planning a trip where access to electricity might be challenging, bring extra battery kits.
 Another option is to recharge your batteries using power banks*.

 8. A big memory card (or multiple ones)

-“No space left on the memory card” is just the most frustrating message my underwater camera can ever show me.
+“No space left on the memory card” is the most frustrating message my underwater camera can ever show me.
 And you may face this issue even with the best cameras.
-When scuba diving or snorkelling, I shoot multiple times the same object and film sometimes when nothing happens.
+When scuba diving or snorkelling, I shoot the same object and film multiple times, sometimes when nothing happens.
 And I don’t have time to delete unwanted captures on the go.
 So I need space.
 I opted for a couple of 32gb memory cards*.

 Why not a 64gb*?
-The saving for a bigger one is ridiculous (the price was almost double), and I find having two memory cards reduce the risk of losing all the photos if an accident happens.
+The saving for a bigger one is ridiculous (the price was almost double), and I find having two memory cards reduce the risk of losing all the photos if an accident happens with the underwater camera.